 Muscles worked: glutes, hip flexors, hip extensors, hip abductors, hip adductors

-- Take one step forward with your right leg, plant your foot firmly on the ground, and lift your left knee to your chest.
+- Plant your feet firmly on the ground and lift your left knee to your chest.

-- While standing on one leg, make a circle with your knee, bringing it across your body and then out to the side.
+- Make a circle with your left knee, bringing it up and across your body and then out to the side and down.

-- Place left foot on the floor and repeat on the right side.
+- Place your left foot on the floor and repeat on the right side.

-- Repeat 10 times, then repeat entire sequence moving your legs in the opposite direction by bringing your leg out to the side first and then in a circle across your body.
+- Repeat 10 times, then repeat sequence moving your legs in the opposite direction by bringing your leg out to the side first and then across your body.

 Muscles worked: core muscles, upper back, spine stabilizing muscles, and obliques